tedtoal/Button_TT/README.md

 Notice that the Calibration button's outline and fill color are set to *TRANSPARENT_COLOR* so the label "Calibrate" will appear on the screen background with no surrounding rectangle.
 If the text were not fixed it would be necessary to use the screen background color instead of *TRANSPARENT_COLOR*.

 Calibration requires that a "+" sign be drawn in two screen corners and then the user must click carefully on them.
-Here is code to draw the "+" signs:
+Define a function to draw the "+" signs:

 ```
 // Length of each arm of "+" sign.